confluentinc/cp-ansible/VARIABLES.md

 ### control_center_user

 Only use to customize Linux User Control Center Service runs with.
-User must exist on host.
+Default user is cp-control-center

 Default:  "{{control_center_default_user}}"